orangejuice/blog/data/activity/movie-爱情麻辣烫-1997/record.en.md

 douban:
   rating: 7.5
   subtitle: 1997 / Mainland China / Drama Romance / Directed by Zhang Yang /
-    Starring Gao Yuanyuan and Xu Jinglei
+    Starring Gao Yuanyuan, Xu Jinglei
 ---

-The film attempts to depict the raw hue of life, a cast of notable figures, and a bevy of beauties.
-Affection, ideals, friction, pure love and hate, a sense of lost emptiness are all manifested.
-The story is told calmly, with a simple sense of the times.
-However, the sense of reality and contrivance are interwoven.
-On the one hand, it focuses on the contradictions of 'ordinary people's' lives.
-On the other hand, there are some seemingly ordinary yet bizarre behavior of uncommon characters—a daughter arranging three blind dates for herself, a boy genius who loves recording and editing sounds, a son who can cook eight large bowls of food in one go, a couple maintaining their relationship by playing with toys, and a woman offering her wrist to passing men on the street for perfume testing.
-The storytelling ability is not quite there, making it hard to resonate with the audience.
-If this was a longer film, it would be full of cliches.
-However, the film does evoke a slight heartache—a clumsy exploration of the soul and essence in these times.
+Attempts to paint a true color of life with famous stars and beautiful women.
+Warmth, ideals, friction, simple love and hatred, and a sense of emptiness are all depicted.
+The story is told calmly with a straightforward sense of the era.
+Yet, there is an interweaving of realism and a sense of compilation, highlighting the contradictions in the lives of 'ordinary people' yet featuring unlikely characters - a daughter arranging three suitors for herself, a young genius who loves recording and editing sounds, a son who casually cooks eight large bowls of food, a couple who use toys to maintain their relationship, and a woman standing on the street offering wrist for perfume testing to passing men.
+The storytelling ability is insufficient, making it hard to resonate, and it turns into melodrama if stretched longer.
+Despite this, there remains a hint of poignancy - a clumsy exploration of the soul and essence of the era.